 Consultant Rick Sherman says organizations considering Hadoop projects should ensure they have a real business need for the big data framework before deploying it.

 Make note of these data analytics approaches

-As with any area of IT, the strategic considerations involved in enterprise data analytics are abundant and often complicated to address.
+As with any area of IT, the strategic considerations involved in enterprise data analytics are abundant and, often, complicated to address.
 What technology or approach is best for your organization?
+What are some of the common data science mistakes to avoid?
 Should IT leaders build or buy big data architecture?
-What innovations could be the next big thing in analytics versus a passing fad?
 This section includes tactical considerations and advice to help you navigate the testy waters of data analytics.

 Hortonworks files for an initial public offering, but big data enthusiasts -- and CIOs -- shouldn't celebrate just yet, according to analysts.
-The Data Mill reports.
 Continue Reading

 As enterprise mobile computing evolves and data proliferates, companies need to put the two together to compete effectively in today's market.
 Continue Reading

 5Building a data foundation-